-- We booked our trip a little over a month in advance.
-Our flight tickets cost us around € 560 per person.
+- Our flight tickets cost around € 560 per person.

 - If you are only visiting Belgium and Netherlands then you can get around without a car – most of the towns are well connected via trains and buses.

-- Car rental for our 2 week long trip worked out to approximately € 260 (it’s the cheapest I think we have ever paid!).
+- Car rental for our 2 week long trip worked out to approximately € 260 (I think it is the cheapest we have ever paid!).
 For the entire trip, we ended up paying € 175 on gas and € 60 on parking.
 Note that if you do a one-way car rental, it is bound to cost you slightly higher.
-The best thing is there are no tolls in Germany, Netherlands and Belgium (we paid € 6 toll just once when we were passing by Antwerp).
+The best thing is there are no tolls in Germany, Netherlands and Belgium (we paid € 6 toll just once when we were passing by Antwerp, Belgium).